SyncfusionExamples/web-Save-and-load-report-from-SQL-database-to-pivot-table/Javascript/README.md

-# How to bind MSSQL database to pivot table Save & Load Actions
+# How to save and load reports from a SQL Server Database to a Pivot Table

 A quick start project that shows how to save and load reports from a SQL Server database and load them into the Syncfusion Pivot Table at run time.
 This repository includes a ASP.NET Core Web App Controller ([MyWebService](../MyWebService/)) for saving and loading reports from a SQL server database, as well as a quick start samples in the JavaScript platform that displays the loaded report in a Syncfusion Pivot Table.